Conall Mag Eochagáin

 Conall Mag Eochagáin (also known as Conall Mac Eochagáin, and in Anglicised forms as Conall MacGeoghegan, also known as Conall Mac Geoghegan) fl.
 1620–1640, head of his lineage, was a historian and translator from Lismoyny, Co.
 Westmeath.
 In 1627, he translated Annals of Clonmacnoise into English, and thus gaining him the title Conall the Historian.

 Biography

 Family

-Mag Eochagáinn was a direct Geoghegan descendant of Niall of the Nine Hostages – specifically from the branch of Fiachu mac Néill.
+Mag Eochagáin was a direct Geoghegan descendant of Niall of the Nine Hostages – specifically from the branch of Fiachu mac Néill.

 His paternal grandmother, Gyles "Shiela" O'Dempsey was sister to Terence O'Dempsey, 1st Viscount Clanmalier.

 It is speculated that he was born in 1592, in Lismoyny (County Westmeath), near Clara, County Offaly, to Anne Fitzgerald (or Fitz Thomas; d.
 1580), and Neal/Niall Mag Eochagáin, brother of Roche MacGeoghegan.

 His wife is thought to have been Margaret Coughlin – his only known sons being Conla, husband of Marian Molloy (daughter of Art M’Cahir Molloy, of Ralehyn), and Anthony, Bishop of Meath.
 If this were the case, that would make him a common ancestor of many Geoghegans and Gahagans.